-The Covid-19 Emergency Response package has been set this up to ensure the people and organisations that make up the arts, museums and libraries communities are protected during the coronavirus crisis.
-Funding of over £160million is available.
+The Arts Council's Covid-19 Support has been set this up to ensure the people and organisations that make up the arts, culture, museums and libraries communities are supported during the Coronavirus crisis.
+A variety of grants, loans and help are available.

 Our own webpages

 Our normal grants and funding information pages may have useful funding opportunities, even though not directly related to Coronavirus projects.